rkrath123/devops/Kubernetes/miscellaneous.md

 Liveness
 --------
 Liveness Probe
-Suppose that a Pod is running our application inside a container, but due to some reason let’s say memory leak, cpu usage, application deadlock etc the application is not responding to our requests, and stuck in error state.
+Suppose that a Pod is running our application inside a container,but due to some reason let’s say memory leak, cpu usage, application deadlock etc the application is not responding to our requests, and stuck in error state.

 Liveness probe checks the container health as we tell it do, and if for some reason the liveness probe fails, it restarts the container.
 We can define liveness probe in 3 ways:

 We are creating a container with name liveness, and as the container initialise we use the following command: